News & Updates in the Accounting/Tax World

 T2V 4R9

-Just like that the 2023 Tax Season has come to an end, for those whom are employees.
-Self-Employed Individuals have until June 17th to file.
-ALTHOUGH if you have an amount owing it was needed to be paid on or before April 30th, 2024.
+Just like that the 2025 Tax Season has come, the deadline for filing is April 30, 2026 for those whom are employees.
+Self-Employed Individuals will have until June 15th to file.
+ALTHOUGH if you will have an amount owing it will be needed to be paid on or before April 30th, 2026.

 Contact us with any questions.